Stone fruit recall: fruit fly found in SA

-Rhodes stress that this does not constitute an outbreak of fruit fly under the National Fruit Fly Code of Practice.
+Rhodes stresses that this does not constitute an outbreak under the National Fruit Fly Code of Practice.
 However, with the state responding to a series of outbreaks across metropolitan Adelaide and the Riverland, the situation is being closely monitored.

 Maintaining its status as the only mainland state that is fruit fly-free is vital to SA’s $1.3 billion horticultural industry, 37,500 jobs and 4000 businesses that are at risk of fruit fly.